1996-present

 Mescal followed the acclaimed role with 2023’s All of Us Strangers, starring alongside another rising Irish actor in Andrew Scott.
 He then appeared in Foe, a 2023 sci-fi thriller with Saoirse Ronan.

-Up next for Mescal is the lead role in Gladiator II, a sequel to the 2000 epic directed by Ridley Scott.
-The actor underwent rigorous training including weightlifting, resistance training, and extensive fight choreography for the movie, which also stars Pedro Pascal and Denzel Washington and releases in theaters November 22.
+Mescal soon landed the lead role in 2024’s Gladiator II, a sequel to the 2000 epic directed by Ridley Scott.
+The actor underwent rigorous preparation including weightlifting, resistance training, and extensive fight choreography for the movie, which also stars Pedro Pascal and Denzel Washington.
+The following year, he starred in the World War I–era romantic drama The History of Sound with Josh O’Connor.

 Dating and Personal Life